acemod/ACE3/docs/wiki/development/branching-and-release.md

 ### 3.1 Branching

 * New features, bug fixes that are not a hotfix or other work will always be branched off `master` or another branch but never a `hotfix` or the `release` branch.
-* Hotfixes are always branched off the `release` branch
+* Hotfixes are always branched off the `release` branch.
 * The `release` branch is never merged or deleted.
 Only `master` or hotfixes are allowed to merge into the `release` branch.

 ### 3.2 Diagram